Stuttgart prosecutors probe Porsche, Bosch about diesel emissions

-FRANKFURT Prosecutors in Stuttgart have launched a preliminary probe against employees at German sportscar maker Porsche AG to see whether they were involved in designing engine management software to cheat emissions tests.
+FRANKFURT (Reuters) - Prosecutors in Stuttgart have launched a preliminary probe against employees at German sportscar maker Porsche AG to see whether they were involved in designing engine management software to cheat emissions tests.

 The Stuttgart probe is the latest part of a sweeping investigation of Volkswagen Group (VOWG_p.DE), which owns the Audi, VW and Porsche brands.
 Illegal software has been found in VW, Audi and Porsche cars equipped with diesel engines.